Olamylo/SP500-Stocks-Price-history/README.md

-# SP500 Stocks Price history
+# Incremental Data load for S&P 500 Stocks Price history
  Incrementally loading data from an Open API

  Both Python scripts use a lookup on the last data uploaded into the database and gets the value of the last date.